 The Tibetan media is tightly controlled by Communist China, according to a report by Amnesty International, and it gets difficult in China to make one’s voice to be heard, just like the Judicial structure and efficiency of China, which is lower than any international standard taken into account.

-Human Rights conditions in Tibet, before PRC led China colonized, were completely different compared to the modern era.
+Human Rights conditions in Tibet, before PRC led to China’s colonisation, were completely different compared to the modern era.

 During the “Great Leap Forward” it is estimated that about 200,000 to 1,000,000 Tibetans lost their lives in the struggle against the PRC and the Chinese military, and around 6,000 monasteries were destroyed during the “Cultural Revolution” of 1966 that was an aimed plan of PRC to destroy the historic architecture of Tibet.